wincaton/week6labs/06_Instructor_Lab.md

 Your program should do the following:

-1. Prompt the user to "Ask a question," "Review questions/responses," and "Complete services and pay."
+1. Prompt the user to "Ask a question," "Review questions and responses," and "Complete services and pay."
    * If they already asked their first question, change the menu from "Ask a question" to "Ask another question."
 Keep track of this with a boolean.
 2. Always provide the menu until the user decides to complete their use of the magic crystal ball.
 3. Store the user's questions and received responses in an array/list.
 When the user selects the option "Review questions/responses" display all the questions asked and their respective answers to the screen.
-4. **Randomly** select a response from your catalog of responses as a reply to the user's question.
+4. **Randomly** select a response from your catalog of responses as a reply to the user's question (see below for guidance).
 5. Keep track of how much the user owes you.
 You charge $12.76 per question asked.
 Thus, when the user quits, you will display the total owed and the count of the questions asked.

 When you run your program, please input **at least 4 questions**.
 Save your notebook with the output of your program showing that you have run the program and inputted at least 4 questions.

-Here is an example of program output:
+Here is an example of program output with 2 questions:

 ```
 Welcome to the all-seeing computer!
 Select an option to proceed: